Matchbox Caterpillar Construction Zone

 During the continuing success of Pokémon and after the release of the Game Boy Color, it was very interesting for a developer to grab a franchise, make a Game Boy game with Game Boy Color support (a black cartridge) and just see what sticks.
 To me the best example of this era of 1999–2000 Game Boy Color games is best represented by Matchbox Caterpillar Construction Zone.
 Why?
 Because I friggin’ bought the game at retail with hard-earned teenager money, that’s why!
 For what reason did I buy this game?
 I still don’t really know to this day.
 But I’m familiar with it and so I can talk about it.
 It’s really not the only game you could use to represent this era.
 But for me the boomtown mentality of 1999–2000 on Game Boy is made essential by Matchbox Caterpillar Construction Zone.

 So you had this PC toy coming out and somehow it made financial sense to have a Game Boy version come out as well.
 I find it fascinating that nine people are credited with making a goddamn construction simulator on Game Boy.
+Who are these people?
+What do they think of their game?
 I can’t help but wonder: How much time did they spend making this game?
 Some of those credits are for executive producers, sure, but the game had three programmers and a sound person.
 As an aside, some of the personnel on this game also worked on Heroes of Might & Magic on Game Boy Color.
 I guess assembly programmers versed in Game Boy minutia were not around every corner.

 The Down Low